evant/kotlin-inject/README.md

 AppComponent::class.create(RealNetworkComponent::class.create())
 ```

-an in tests you can do
+and in tests you can do

 ```kotlin
 AppComponent::class.create(TestNetworkComponent::class.create())